FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 RJ45 network interface group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The network interface group address in the control box is shown in figure below.
 Note that the graph corresponds to the sequence of the address order of the internal network port of the control box, and the default port of the robot is prohibited from insertion.
 The user's network port can be used to communicate with the camera and other devices.
 The IP address is 192.168.57.2.
 The button box interface is default to the faculty control port, and the IP address is 192.168.58.2.
 Use the network cable connection button box interface and computer.
 The computer IP address is set to 192.168.58.10 or the same network segment as it.
-You can access the oscilloscope page.
+You can access the teaching pendant page.
 Easy to manufacture control boxes to access the pages of the oscillator through the network port of the connection button box.

 .. figure:: installation/040.png
 	:align: center